Tanosimboangy/country_quiz/README.md

 # Country Quiz

 ### I have built this for anyone who is is intersted in learning while having fun the names of all the countries around the world.
-If you want to challenge yourself and test your knowledge about the names, the capitals and the flags of the countries around the world.
+If you want to challenge yourself and extend your knowledge abouot the world, this is the rigth path for you to take.

 ### You can follow the brief description about this project, in order to know about what it does, how it works, and how to use it.